irisnet/irishub/docs/cli-client/keys.md

 ## iriscli keys update

-Change the password of a key, used to protect the private key
+Change the password of a key, used to protect the private key.

 ### Change the password of a local key